ctz/ctz.github.com/_posts/2014-04-03-android-keystore-leak.md

  * *Storage leak*: the keys are left on disk forever.
  * *Privacy*: 'Clear data' for apps which use the keystore does not delete keys.
-Malicious apps can therefore persist data here outside the control of the user (like advertising identifiers, etc.)
+Malicious apps can therefore persist data here outside the control or view of the user (like advertising identifiers, etc.)
  * *Security*: an app which uses the keystore uncontrollably leaks keys to apps which later reuse its uid.

 -----

-# POC
+# Proof of concept

-Here are two trivial apps with source. [keystore_generate][ksgen] generates an RSA key using `AndroidKeyStore` (the JCE KeyStore provide backed by the Android keystore service). [keystore_list][kslist] lists whatever keys it finds in its keystore: by definition, this app should never list any keys.
+Here are two trivial apps with source. [keystore_generate][ksgen] generates an RSA key using `AndroidKeyStore` (the JCE `KeyStore` provide backed by the Android keystore service). [keystore_list][kslist] lists whatever keys it finds in its keystore: by definition, this app should never list any keys.